 Vitamin E – Circulation and Free Radical Scavenger

-There are a few different vitamins that improve circulation, but vitamin E seems to be the one most often recommended by medical professionals from staustinreview for erectile dysfunction, who also explain penis pump risks, etc. This is due vitamin E also being an antioxidant and free-radical scavenger.
+There are a few different vitamins that improve circulation, but vitamin E seems to be the one most often recommended by medical professionals for erectile dysfunction, who also explain penis pump risks, etc. This is due vitamin E also being an antioxidant and free-radical scavenger.

 The combination is a powerful one, unclogging the blood vessels that carry blood to the penis (and heart) while at the same time improving circulation.
 While the most benefits are reaped by taking it over a long time, there is a lot of anecdotal evidence of people getting erections throughout the day when they first start taking it.